Running is superb cardiovascular exercise, and if you do it properly, it can improve your health and fitness noticeably.

 4. COROS APEX

-If you’re looking for a heart rate monitor that offers superior features, tracks your fitness, and does it all without needing to be charged every day, the COROS would suit you just fine.
+If you’re looking for a heart rate monitor that offers superior features, tracks your fitness, and does it all without needing to be charged every day, the COROS Apex will suit you just fine.

 The biggest selling point of this watch is its incredible battery life.
+Really, it’s made with serious ultra-runners and adventure athletes in mind.
 Customers make frequent mention of it, so it’s not just the company selling themselves.

 According to the specs, the battery can last up to 24 days if used like a regular watch, 80 hours in UltraMax GPS mode, and an astounding 25 hours in full-on GPS mode.
-You’ll never need to worry about your battery dying while out on a run.
+Whether you’re just lazy about charging, or are heading out for a 100-miler in the mountains, you’ll never need to worry about your battery dying while out on a run.

 It packs some awesome features too.
 Aside from the wrist-based heart rate sensor, it also has a barometer (great for predicting weather before runs), a compass, an altimeter, and our favorite, a nutrition alert for when you need some fuel or hydration on a long run.